luhn/pyramid-tasks/README.md

 Once a task is registered, you can add it to the work queue using `request.delay_task`.
 This takes the task function or a string of the name of the task as the first argument.
-The remaining arguments (positional and keywork) will be passed to the task.
+The remaining arguments (positional and keyword) will be passed to the task.
 When the task is invoked by a Celery worker, a request object will be created and passed as the first argument.

 This request object will share the same configuration as requests in the Pyramid application.